Greg Ellis (American football): Dallas Cowboys

-Ellis was drafted with the 8th pick of first round in the 1998 NFL Draft by the Dallas Cowboys, a selection which caused a great stir among Dallas Cowboys fans who were disappointed that the team passed on the opportunity to take Randy Moss.
+Ellis was drafted with the eighth pick of first round in the 1998 NFL draft by the Dallas Cowboys, a selection which caused a great stir among Dallas Cowboys fans who were disappointed that the team passed on the opportunity to take Randy Moss.
 Although rumored to be the destination where Moss would end up, Dallas opted to take a player in Ellis who did not possess the character issues that Moss did.

-He became a starter at defensive end for Dallas immediately and started 155 of 162 games during his Cowboy career from 1998-2008.
+He became a starter at defensive end for Dallas immediately and started 155 of 162 games during his Cowboy career from 1998 to 2008.
 For the first eight years he spent a similar amount of time as the starting right end as he did the starting left end.
 In 2006, he was moved to outside linebacker as Bill Parcells implemented his 3-4 defense.
-Ellis started 35 games and made 38 total appearances at outside linebacker from 2006-2008.
+Ellis started 35 games and made 38 total appearances at outside linebacker from 2006 to 2008.

 During his tenure in Dallas he totaled 77 quarterback sacks, 377 tackles, 20 forced fumbles nine fumble recoveries and four interceptions.
 He scored two touchdowns, both in 1999, one coming on an 87-yard interception return and the other on a 98-yard return of a fumble recovery.

 Ellis's top season in quarterback sacks was 2007 when he tallied 12.5 sacks in only 13 games.
 Other top sack seasons were 2004 (9.0), 2003 and 2005 (8.0 each) and 1999 and 2002 (7.5 each).
 In 2007 Ellis was selected for the NFC Pro Bowl roster and was named the NFL Comeback Player of the Year, acknowledging his return from a season-ending Achilles tendon suffered during the 2006 campaign.

 The Cowboys decided to release Ellis on June 2, 2009, saving $4.15 million in cap space.

 Oakland Raiders

 Ellis agreed on a 3-year contract for $10 million with the Oakland Raiders on June 15, 2009.
-In Oakland, Ellis returned to the position of defensive end in a 4-3 scheme.
-Ellis joined a Raiders line that would also include former Patriot and all-pro Richard Seymour.

-Ellis started all 14 games he appeared in for the Raiders in 2009 at right defensive end.
+He returned to the position of defensive end in a 4-3 scheme, joining a defensive line that would also include former Patriot and All-pro Richard Seymour.
+He started all 14 games he appeared in at right defensive end.
 He amassed seven quarterback sacks, 26 tackles, two forced fumbles and two fumble recoveries.
 He was released on March 8, 2010.